-Lone workers range from staff working as a social care workers, to surveyors and estate agents.
+Lone workers range from staff working as social care workers, to surveyors and estate agents.
 Although lone working has many positives including increased flexibility and cost savings, workers who work unassisted are more vulnerable and at risk to both human and environmental threats.

 For instance, social care workers are required to visit family homes, often under difficult circumstances, meaning that as tensions may rise with family members.
 Social care workers are often at risk of abuse and even attack in some cases and require extra support and protection.

 For those working in construction, slips, trips, and falls are the most common injuries which can occur when working in unpredictable and unstable conditions.
 Falls from height can be very serious and costly to both companies and their lone workers.